wolfgang42/rockstar-js/README.md

 **Note:** Due to the extremely fast speed of updates to Rockstar, this implementation may not always match the current spec. [wolfgang42/rockstar](https://github.com/wolfgang42/rockstar) has the version of this spec targeted by this implementation.
 View differences between the two here: [wolfgang42/master...dylanbeattie/master](https://github.com/wolfgang42/rockstar/compare/master...dylanbeattie:master)

 Also, since this is a WIP not all of Rockstar works properly yet.
+See the [Spec Complete milestone](https://github.com/wolfgang42/rockstar-js/milestone/1) for the list of unimplemented features.

 Contributions welcome!